patternandshape/patternandshape/readme.md

 # Pattern &amp; Shape

-May 20, 2016
+This is currently in progress!

 ##### By Molly Curtin

 ### Description

 Pattern &amp; Shape is the online portfolio of Molly Curtin.
-This is currently in progress...

 ### Technologies Used